Cotton-spinning machinery: Ring frame

 The Ring frame is credited to John Thorp in Rhode Island in 1828/9 and developed by Mr. Jencks of Pawtucket, Rhode Island, who (Marsden 1884) names as the inventor.

 The bobbins or tubes may be filled from "cops", "ring spools" or "hanks", but a stop motion is required for each thread, which will come into operation immediately a fracture occurs.

+Break or open-end spinning

+Open-end spinning (also known as break or rotor spinning) was developed in the mid-20th century as a high-productivity alternative to ring spinning, with the first commercially successful rotor spinning machines introduced in the late 1950s and early 1960s (notably by Rieter and other European manufacturers).

+By feeding fiber slivers directly and eliminating the roving stage, open-end spinning significantly increased output rates and reduced labor requirements.
+Although the resulting yarns are generally bulkier and less strong than ring-spun yarns, the method became widely adopted for medium and coarse-count yarns and remains one of the most important spinning technologies in modern mass production.

 Air-jet spinning

 Air-jet spinning is a modern yarn production method commercialized in the 1980s.
 It uses high-velocity compressed air to twist fibers into yarn.
 In this process, a fiber strand is drawn through a nozzle where air creates a vortex, wrapping fibers around a parallel core.
 This technique produces yarns with low hairiness and high production rates, making it suitable for applications requiring smooth, uniform yarns.

+DREF friction spinning

+DREF spinning is a friction-based open-end spinning system developed by Dr. Ernst Fehrer in the 1970s, with the first commercial machines (DREF-II) introduced in 1973 in Austria.
+Unlike rotor spinning, DREF was optimized for very coarse yarns, technical textiles, and core-sheath structures rather than apparel-grade yarns.
+While its yarn strength is comparatively low, the system found niche adoption where high production speed, bulk, and the ability to incorporate core materials were more important than fineness or uniformity.

 Further processes

 For many purposes, the threads as spun by the ring frame or the mule are ready for the manufacturer; but where extra strength or smoothness is required, as in threads for sewing, crocheting, hosiery, lace and carpets; also where multicoloured effects are needed, as in Grandrelle, or some special form of irregularity, as in corkscrewed, and knopped yarns, two or more single threads are compounded and twisted together.
 This operation is known as "doubling".